 Limerick has a busy nightlife with pubs, clubs and live music venues all attracting thousands of people every week.
 Limerick is home to one of Ireland’s best known live music venues, Dolan’s, with traditional music and a variety of gigs taking place every night of the week.
 Check out Live at the Big Top and King John’s Castle for some pretty spectacular gigs too!

 The city has a range of cozy pubs, stylish bars, and buzzing nightclubs.
-The Library (don’t worry, it’s a live music bar), Molly’s late night disco bar, The Locke (THE place to go for a drink on a sunny day in Limerick), and the Icon Nightclub (for the shift) are just some of the many options for a night out.
+The Commercial, Molly’s late night disco bar, The Locke (THE place to go for a drink on a sunny day in Limerick), and the Icon Nightclub (for the shift) are just some of the many options for a night out.
 Check out the full list of bars, pubs and clubs here.